OAuth 2.0 password grant with Office365/Exchange IMAP/POP3/SMTP

 Enable IMAP/POP3/SMTP in Office 365

-Password grant flow requires Mulit-Factor Authentication (MFA) to be disabled for this mailbox – make also sure there are no Active Directory policies that match this account and require MFA (you can of course have policies that match all other accounts).
+Password grant flow requires Multi-Factor Authentication (MFA) to be disabled for this mailbox – make also sure there are no Active Directory policies that match this account and require MFA (you can of course have policies that match all other accounts).

 Register your application in Azure Portal, here’s a detailed guide how to do that: